Syphist/Shiny-Counter/README.md

 * Space or Enter: This will increment the base counter and total counter.
 This is done whenever you want to add a count to your encounters, chain length, or soft resets.
 * 0: This will increment the phase counter and reset the base counter (but not the total counter) and is used to indicate a new phase.
 * z: This is used to manually set the value of the counter.
 This is one of the 2 ways to continue where you left off, or can be used to correct a mistake.
+A blank or non-numeric input will not change the counter.
 * x: This is used to manually set the value of the phase counter.
 This is one of the 2 ways to continue where you left off, or can be used to correct a mistake.
+A blank, non-numeric, or value less than 1 as the input will not change the phase.
 * c: This is used to manually set the value of the total counter.
 This is one of the 2 ways you can pick up where you left off, or can be used to correct a mistake.
+A blank, non-numeric, or value less than the counter as the input will not change the total.
 * q: This is used to change the Mode setting.
 You can enter a number 0-3.
-Anything else will be parsed as 0.
+A blank or invalid input will not change the mode.
 * w: This is used to toggle the Cut setting between on and off.
 * e: This is used to toggle the NoFile setting between on and off.
+* ctrl + c: This is used to exit the program.
+This is a standard terminal shortcut.
+An official hotkey will be added in a future release

 ## Settings
 * Mode: This will change what is sent to the output files.
 The default mode is 0.
 If it is set to 0 you will only get the output value.
 If 1 you will get a header then the ouput.
 If 2 you will get the output then a footer.
 If 3 you will get a header, the ouput then a footer.